-The University is governed by a Board of Trustees, currently composed of 35 members.
+The University is governed by a Board of Trustees, currently composed of 38 members.
 The maximum number of trustees under the University's Bylaws is 42.
-The Board elects its own members and each elected member, other than the alumni representative, serves a five-year term with no limit on the number of terms, although the norm is two terms (10 years).
+The Board elects its own members.
+The Board maintains staggered terms with five classes of trustees.
+Each elected member, other than the alumni representative, serves a five-year term, except the Board can elect trustees for fewer than five years in order to maintain a balance across the staggering classes.
+The Bylaws do not limit the number of terms, but the Board has adopted Board Governance Guidelines that provide that trustees may serve a maximum of two consecutive five-year terms.
+Trustees who are elected for fewer than five years ("stub terms") to maintain balance across staggering classes may serve for the stub term followed by two consecutive five-year terms.
 The alumni representative serves for a two-year term.

-Following is a list of the members of the Board of Trustees of the University and their business or professional affiliation, as of January 15, 2016:
+Following is a list of the members of the Board of Trustees of the University and their business or professional affiliation, as of December 4, 2017:

-Trustee Principal Activity and/or location John N. Allen CEO, Industrial Equities, LLP, Minneapolis, Minnesota Lisa S. Anderson Schoenecker Foundation, Eden Prairie, Minnesota Michael V. Ciresi Partner, Cirisi Conlin LLP, Minneapolis, Minnesota Burton D. Cohen Founding Publisher, MSP Communications, Minneapolis, Minnesota Rev. Dennis J. Dease, Ph.D President Emeritus, University of St. Thomas, Saint Paul, Minnesota Gail J. Dorn Communications and Community Relations Consultant, Dorn Communications, Chanhassen, Minnesota Michael E. Dougherty Chairman and Chief Executive Officer, Dougherty Financial Group LLC, Minneapolis, Minnesota Andrew S. Duff Chairman and CEO, Piper Jaffray, Minneapolis, Minnesota
+Trustee Principal Activity and/or location John N. Allen CEO, Industrial Equities, LLP, Minneapolis, Minnesota Lisa S. Anderson Schoenecker Foundation, Eden Prairie, Minnesota Jeff Buelt Director of Information Technology, Code42, Minneapolis, Minnesota Andrew J. Cecere President and Chief Executive Officer, U.S. Bancorp, Minneapolis, Minnesota Michael V. Ciresi Partner, Cirisi Conlin LLP, Minneapolis, Minnesota Burton D. Cohen Founding Publisher, MSP Communications, Minneapolis, Minnesota